Tombert/lambda_days_2025/presentation.md

 . . .

-- They were unreceptive to my plees to use Clojure, no matter how much I complained.
+- They were unreceptive to my pleas to use Clojure, no matter how much I complained.

 . . .